 If you’ve been injured on the job in Florence, the last thing you want to think about is the process of dealing with a workers’ compensation claim.
 After all, any kind of legal matter can be very intimidating.
 Fortunately, an experienced workers’ compensation lawyer in Florence, NJ can help you through the process so you can focus on your recovery.
-Florence worker’s comp lawyer Stan Gregory, Esq. has over 20 years of experience handling workers’ compensation claims throughout South Jersey.
+Stan Gregory is a Florence Workers Compensation Attorney with over 20 years of experience handling workers’ compensation claims throughout South Jersey.
 With his assistance, you can feel confident that your best interests are being considered.

-Call The Law Office of Stan Gregory today to discuss your claim with a workers’ compensation lawyer serving Florence and find out what your rights are.
+Call us today to discuss your claim with a Florence workers’ compensation lawyer to find out what your rights are.

 How A Florence Workers’ Compensation Lawyer Can Help You

 When filing a workers’ compensation claim it’s important to know what your rights are under local laws.
 NJ law does not require employees to seek legal services when filing workers’ compensation claims.
-However, hiring a workers’ compensation lawyer is highly recommended to ensure that everything goes as smoothly as possible.
-Attempting to handle the entire process on your own could potentially result in your claim being denied or your benefits being underpaid.
+However, hiring a Florence workers’ compensation attorney is highly recommended to ensure that everything goes as smoothly as possible.
+Attempting to handle the entire process on your own could potentially result in your workers comp claim being denied or your workers comp benefits being underpaid.